AmirShalom/NycBot/README.md

 - Finding the closest farmers' market to your current location
 - Listing the farmers' markets in the city by days
-- Finding the 3 nearest free Wifi in NYC
+- Finding the 5 closest to you free Wifi in NYC
-- Finding the 3 nearest public bathroom in NYC
+- Finding the 5 closest to you public bathroom in NYC